 Writing during a Time of International Crisis

 As you obviously know, we are currently dealing with an international health crisis.
-People have been having a variety of feelings about that.
-Denial, stress, anger, fear, and panic–all of the natural things that humans feel when they are faced with a crisis.
+People have a variety of feelings about it.
+Denial, stress, anger, fear, and panic–all of the natural things humans feel when they are faced with a crisis.

-I’ve been working with writers for a very long time and one of the most popular statements that I hear from writers all over the world is this: “I wish I had the time to write.”
+I’ve been working with writers for a long time, and one of the most popular statements I hear from writers all over the world is this: “I wish I had the time to write.”

 Here’s a new spin: you have been given the gift of time.
-What writers have always been wishing for is now here.
+What writers have always been wishing for is here.
 So use this time that you have been given to write.
-But how?

-Perhaps, you can find 15 minutes in the morning or after the kids go to bed just to jot down some of your ideas.
+Perhaps you can find 15 minutes in the morning or after the kids go to bed just to jot down some of your ideas.
 Think about it.
 15 minutes?
 You could probably write at least 2 pages.
-If this goes on for a couple of weeks, you’re gonna have several chapters done by the time we are out of our homes and embracing one another and socializing in person once again.
+If this goes on for a couple of weeks, you’re gonna have several chapters done by the time we are out of our homes, embracing one another and socializing in person once again.

 So, please use this time wisely.
 It’s a real gift to write.

-I’d like to give you a tip that I usually save just for the Writing Gym members.
-We are in a special time right now and I really want to be here for you.
+I’d like to give you a tip I usually save just for the Writing Gym members.

 When you’re in moment of strong emotions, like fear, anxiety, anger, write it down.
 Write exactly what you’re feeling.
 Write it all down and then save that.
 Save it in a notebook, in a file on your computer.
 Title it “uncertainty” or “fear” or whatever emotion you were feeling while you were writing.
 You’re creating for yourself a bank that you can go back to.